tlsfuzzer/python-ecdsa/README.md

     tox -e coverage

-On my 2014 Mac Mini, the combined tests take about 20 seconds to run.
-On a 2.4GHz P4 Linux box, they take 81 seconds.
+On an Intel Core i7 4790K @ 4.0GHz, the combined tests take about 8 minutes to
+run.

-One component of `test_pyecdsa.py` checks compatibility with OpenSSL, by running the "openssl" CLI tool.
-If this tool is not on your $PATH, you may want to comment out this test (the easiest way is to add a line that says "del OpenSSL" to the end of test_pyecdsa.py).
+One component of `test_pyecdsa.py` checks compatibility with OpenSSL, by running the "openssl" CLI tool, make sure it's in your `PATH` if you want to test it.

 ## Security